RX-M/web-public/kubernetes-bootcamp/terms-and-conditions.md

 # Terms and Conditions

+### Pricing

+RX-M is based in the United States of America.
+Unless otherwise noted, all prices listed are in United States Dollars ($ USD).

 ### Student Reschedule or Cancellation

 A full refund will be issued for class cancellations made at least 21 calendar days prior to the course start date (first day of class).